acidb/mobiscroll-docs/docs/javascript/eventcalendar/scheduler.md

 ## Resource grouping

-The scheduler view can display multiple [resources](resources) inside a single instance.
+The Scheduler view can display multiple [resources](resources) inside a single instance.
 By default the displayed resources will be grouped by the given resources and the grouping can be changed with the [`groupBy`](#opt-groupBy) option, which also supports grouping by date.

 <div className="img-row">
     <div className="pdg-img">